-It will take place on the Sunday morning in the centre of the event, and is completely free to enter!
+It will take place on the Sunday in the centre of the event, and is completely free to enter!

 Optionally, one nominated passenger may be carried on the timed tests to assist in giving directions to the driver, once the test has started.

 If you want to know more about participating in an Autosolo, Ian Webb’s excellent article below, re-printed from the MG Car Club’s Safety Fast! magazine should explain all that is involved.

 I have been competing in something called Autosolos for two years now, some members know about them but it seems that many members have heard of them but don’t really know what they consist of, so I have been volunteered to explain. i do feel that Autosolos are quite suitable events for the large variety of cars and ages of cars we have within the MGCC, many members are like myself; we want to have fun with a competitive edge but without danger of damaging the car, sprinting and hillclimbing are bit to serious and autotesting is just plain awkward and requires a lot of practice to become even reasonably proficient, autosolos can be done ONLY in a road car so your every day car is ideal, regular competitors win the national championship in their own every day car, you just add some free air into your tyres and off you go.

 Firstly, let me say what it is NOT.
 It is not a sprint, and it is not an Autotest (though for MSA purposes it runs under an Autotest permit).
 In the USA it is also known as Autocross, but it’s nothing like our Autocross.
 Another name for the sport in the States is Slalom, and that begins to give a flavour of what it’s all about.
 SOLO as it was first known here made it’s UK debut in the hands of Bristol Motor Club in May 2002, it was well received, and its popularity has been growing steadily ever since.
 In this country it has now become known as Autosolo.